ProgramCrafter/salsa-iwj-otter/PROTOCOL.md

 client mistakes as due to synchronisation and incomplete modelling: ie, we only treat a client update as _bogus_ if it is patently obviously wrong (for example, it is syntactically invalid).

+Fatal errors which the client could not have predicted, but which are not recoverable, can also be treated as bogus.